greenkeeperio/greenkeeper-lockfile/README.md

 To run the lockfile-update script with custom command line arguments, set the `GK_LOCK_YARN_OPTS` environment variable to your needs (set it to `--ignore-engines`, for example).
 They will be appended to the `yarn add` command.

+## Using Greenkeeper with Monorepos

+greenkeeper-lockfile 2.0.0 offers support for monorepos.
+To use it make sure you install `greenkeeper-lockfile@2` explicitly.

+If you are using a default branch on Github that is **not** called `master`, please set an Environment Variable `GK_LOCK_DEFAULT_BRANCH` with the name of your default branch in your CI.

 ## Testing multiple node versions

 It is common to test multiple node versions and therefor have multiple test jobs for one build.
 In this case the lockfile will automatically be updated for every job, but only uploaded for the first one.